MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

 ![Job.](media/Job.png)

 If a background job fails, you will also be able to manually run it using the **Run** option in the upper menu bar.
-Select the **Back-Order Job** and this iwll start a new instance of the background job.
+Select the **Back-Order Job** and this will start a new instance of the background job.

 On clicking the Job line, you will be able to see the details of the background job run.